software-mansion-labs/webgpu-workshop/src/lessons/3_LavaLamp/README.md

 ### TypeGPU on mobile

 Task: Use `steps/mobile/boilerplate.ts` file as a starting point.
 Add necessery modification to allow `TypeGPU` to run on mobile.
-And finally allow to run TypeGPU on UI thread.
+Finally, allow to run TypeGPU on UI thread.

 Result:
 <video src="https://github.com/user-attachments/assets/731a1dfa-b977-4cef-be93-2baf7831c333" height="400" controls></video>